-If the underwriter exercises its option to purchase additional shares of our common stock in full, the number of shares of our common stock held by new investors will increase to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriter exercises its option to purchase additional shares of our common stock in full, the number of shares of our common stock held by new investors will increase to 27% of the total number of shares of our common stock outstanding after this offering.

-Certain of our stockholders and their affiliates have indicated an interest in purchasing shares of common stock in this offering with an aggregate value of approximately \$ million at the public offering price.
+Certain of our existing stockholders and their affiliates have indicated an interest in purchasing shares of common stock in this offering with an aggregate value of approximately \$4.5 million at the public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriter may determine to sell more, fewer or no shares in this offering to any of these parties, and as a result, potential purchases by these parties are not reflected in this section.

-The number of shares of common stock to be outstanding after this offering is based on an aggregate of shares outstanding as of December 31, 2023 (including shares of our common stock to be issued upon the conversion of convertible promissory notes immediately prior to the completion of this offering (based upon the public offering price of \$ per share)), which includes shares to be sold by us in the offering, but excludes:
+The number of shares of common stock to be outstanding after this offering is based on an aggregate of 27,074,766 shares outstanding as of December 31, 2023, after giving effect to (i) the issuance of 2,099,490 shares of our common stock upon the conversion of our convertible promissory notes (based upon the conversion price of \$2.42 per share (calculated based upon the assumed public offering price of \$4.50 per share (the closing price of our common stock on April 5, 2024 on the OTCQB)) and (ii) 17,462 shares of our common stock to be issued upon the cashless exercise of the Wavemaker Warrants (calculated based upon the assumed public offering price of \$4.50 per share (the closing price of our common stock on April 5, 2024 on the OTCQB)), each immediately prior to the completion of this offering, but excludes:

-• 1,515,386 shares of common stock issuable upon the exercise of stock options outstanding that were subject to options originally granted under the Serve's 2021 Stock Plan, with a weighted-average exercise price of \$0.61 per share;
+• 1,515,386 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2023 that were subject to options originally granted under the 2021 Plan with a weighted-average exercise price of \$0.61 per share;